ON.energy Logo

 The Opportunity

-This role sits at the intersection of policy strategy, regulatory process and power engineering.
-At its core, it is an education/advocacy role.
-You will interact with ISOs, RTOs, utilities, regulators, and policymakers to enable them to understand how On.energy's technology uniquely supports grid reliability and power quality, and how large, flexible loads can be integrated responsibly.
+This position sits at the intersection of energy policy, regulatory engagement, and power systems engineering.
+You will serve as ON.energy’s lead advocate and educator with ISOs, RTOs, utilities, regulators, and policymakers—helping stakeholders understand how ON.energy’s technology supports grid reliability, resiliency, and power quality, while enabling the responsible integration of large flexible loads.

-You will partner with the ON.energy COO, CTO, Sales, and CEO to define our market and policy strategy and own execution across ISO territories.
-Your mandate is to proactively educate and advocate for the wholesale electric market policies, shape technical narratives, and ensure ON.energy is correctly understood in the rooms where energy polict is set.
+You will work closely with the COO, CTO, CEO, and commercial teams to define and execute ON.energy’s market and regulatory strategy across key ISO territories.
+Your mandate is to shape technical and policy narratives, influence evolving market rules, and ensure ON.energy is effectively represented in the forums where energy policy and grid standards are established.

-• Serve as ON.energy’s policy voice in ISO/RTO stakeholder processes, technical committees, and tariff proceedings.
+• Represent ON.energy in ISO/RTO stakeholder processes, technical committees, tariff proceedings, and regulatory working groups.

 Shape the Technical Narrative

-• Partner with the CTO to ensure our product capabilities are accurately represented in planning studies and regulatory discussions.
+• Partner closely with the CTO and engineering teams to ensure ON.energy’s capabilities are accurately reflected in planning studies, technical standards, and regulatory proceedings.

-• Own ON.energy’s ISO/RTO engagement strategy across key markets (e.g., ERCOT, PJM, MISO, SPP).
+• Own ON.energy’s ISO/RTO engagement strategy across priority markets including ERCOT, PJM, MISO, and SPP.

-• Embed regulatory and grid requirements early in engineering design and customer contracting.
+• Collaborate cross-functionally with engineering, commercial, and operations teams to embed regulatory and grid requirements early in project development and customer engagements.

-• Build trusted relationships with ISO leadership, FERC staff, state regulators, and utility engineering teams.
+• Develop trusted relationships with ISO leadership, utility engineering teams, regulators, policymakers, and industry associations.

 What We’re Looking For

-• Background in power systems engineering, grid operations, or transmission planning.
+• Strong background in power systems engineering, transmission planning, grid operations, or related technical disciplines.

-• Direct experience with ISO/RTO stakeholder proceedings and tariff development.
+• Direct experience participating in ISO/RTO stakeholder processes, tariff development, or regulatory proceedings.

-• Ability to translate technical detail into clear, persuasive communication for non-engineering audiences.
+• Exceptional communication skills with the ability to translate technical concepts into clear, persuasive messaging for non-technical audiences.

-• Graduate degree in EE or Energy Policy preferred.
+• Graduate degree in Electrical Engineering, Energy Policy, or a related field preferred.

 For US-based roles - What you’ll get: